MadBomber/smart_message/examples/README.md

 ## Transport Configurations

-All examples use `StdoutTransport` with loopback enabled for demonstration purposes:
+Most examples use `StdoutTransport` with loopback enabled for demonstration purposes:

 ```ruby
 config do